bojieyang/indexnow-action/README.md

 - since
   `optional`.
-  The `lastmod` field in the sitemap that for past {n} {since-unit} will be submit.
+  URLs with `lastmod` fields in sitemap files within the last {since} {since-unit} will be submitted.
 The default value is 1.

 - since-unit
   `optional`.